HappyFrowl/documentation/Networking.md

 ## SSH

-- `/etc/ssh/ssh.config`
-    - Configure outbound SSH connections.
-    - Example: Turn off password-based authentication, allowing only certificate-based authentication.
+### Configuring SSH Server
+- It starts with installing the openSSH server and client
 - `/etc/ssh/sshd_config`
-    - Configure the SSH **server**
+    - Config file for the SSH **server**
     - Manage the following:
-        - **Port** - set the port to which the server listens for SSH connections
+        - **Port** - Set the port to which the server listens for SSH connections
-        - **PasswordAuthentication** - used to enable or disable password-based authentication
+        - **PasswordAuthentication** - Enable or disable password-based authentication
-        - **PubKeyAuthentication** - used to enable or disable public key-based authentication
+        - **PubKeyAuthentication** - Enable or disable public key-based authentication
-        - **Hostkey** - used to reference the locations of the server's private keys
+        - **Hostkey** - Reference the locations of the server's private keys
-        - **UsePAM** - enables or disables support for PAM (Puggable Authentication Modules, see IAM)
+        - **UsePAM** - Enable or disable support for PAM (Puggable Authentication Modules, see IAM)
         - **SyslogFacility**- Change the logging level of SSH event
-        - **ChrootDirectory** - reference a chroot jail path for a user
+        - **ChrootDirectory** - Reference a chroot jail path for a user
         - **AllowUsers/AllowGroups** - Enable user-specific access by allowing the specified users or groups access over SSH
         - **DenyUsers/DenyGroups** - Restrict the specified users or groups from accessing the server over SSH
-        - **PermitRootLogin** - enable or disbale the abiltiy for the root user to log in over SSH (best not to).
+        - **PermitRootLogin** - Enable or disable the abiltiy for the root user to log in over SSH (best not to).

+### Configuring SSH client
+- `/etc/ssh/ssh.config`
+    - Configure outbound SSH connections.
+    - Example: Turn off password-based authentication, allowing only certificate-based authentication.
+- `~/.ssh/`
+    - Location where SSH client configurations are stored
+    -  `known_hosts` - list of all known hosts to which the client has connected.
+It stores all the other hosts' fingerprints
+    -
 - `ssh-keygen`
-    - generate a public / private key pair
+    - Generate a public / private key pair
-    - `ssh-keygen -t <ed25519> -f <path/to/file>` - Create SSH key
+    - `ssh-keygen -t <ed25519> -f <path/to/file>`
 - `ssh-copy-id <IP>`
     - Copy and add the public key to a remote computer's `~/.ssh/authorized_keys` file
     - Enter the password of the account on the remote PC.
     - Once done, you can SSH without entering a password.
 - `ssh-add`
-    - add the default SSH keys in `~/.ssh` to the ssh-agent
+    - Add the default SSH keys in `~/.ssh` to the ssh-agent
     - Add private key identities to the SSH key agent
 - `ssh -X`
     - X11 forwarding.

 SSH: